MicrosoftDocs/power-platform/power-platform/guidance/case-studies/nonprofit.md

 :::image type="content" source="media/nonprofit/candidate-portal3.png" alt-text="Screenshot showing program application process flow." lightbox="media/nonprofit/candidate-portal3.png":::

-This combination of Power Platform tools enables Degrees of Change to tackle the external access, security, and scalability challenges associated with growing their Act Six and Seed Internship programs:
+This combination of Power Platform tools enables Degrees of Change to tackle the external access, security, and scalability challenges associated with growing its Act Six and Seed Internships programs:

 - **Enabling authenticated, external access** to candidates and employers through the Power Pages portal.

-- **Selectively displaying program data** appropriate for different users through the Power Pages portal, the Matching app, and the Application Scoring app in Power Apps.
+- **Selectively displaying program data** appropriate for different users through the Power Pages portal and the Power Apps Matching and Application Scoring apps.

-- **Securing and maintaining program data centrally** in Dataverse, which integrates with the Power Pages sites and Power Apps.
+- **Securing and maintaining program data centrally** in Dataverse, which integrates with the Power Pages sites and apps in Power Apps.

-The solution also helps with matching candidates to internship positions, a difficult, and time-consuming part of the Seed Internship program.
+The solution also helps with matching candidates to internship positions, a difficult and time-consuming part of the Seed Internships program.
 A prebuilt AI model in AI Builder performs two important functions in reducing bias and enabling scalability in the selection process:

 - **Anonymize and extract key details** from candidate r&eacute;sum&eacute;s.